lahham392/free-genai-bootcamp-2025/sentence constructor/chatgpt/prompt.md

 ### Sentence Structure
 - do not provide particles in the sentence structure
+- do not provide tenses or conjugations in the tenses structure

 ### Clues and Considerations
 - try and provide a non-nested bulleted list